 Practising writing essays and answering questions under timed conditions is fantastic experience.
 Ask your teachers for relevant past papers.
 You can also find papers online from the exam board website.

 7. Attend revision classes when they are offered

 Your teachers will be organising these in and out of class time – make sure you attend them!
 You’ll cover key topics, learn new revision styles and have a chance to ask questions about the things you still aren’t sure about.
 You’ll also have the chance to take part in group discussions with your peers who are revising the same thing!

 8. Take a break

 Don’t forget to look after yourself.
 Make sure you stay hydrated and try to get enough sleep.
-Although you should avoid distracting yourself by watching TV YouTube videos whilst you’re revising doesn’t mean you can’t treat yourself as a reward.
+Although you should avoid distracting yourself by watching TV or YouTube videos whilst you’re revising, it doesn’t mean you can’t treat yourself as a reward.

 9. Organise yourself for the exam